Timinator2000/techio-algo-x/01 - introduction/welcome.md

 * Cursory understanding of backtracking.
 To complete this playground, it is more important that you understand the general concept of backtracking than it is you be able to code a backtracking algorithm.

+# Language Translations

+The CodinGame community is wide and diverse.
+Although much of this playground has been written for the Python programmer, it did not take long for language translations of the provided [`AlgorithmXSolver`](the-algorithmxsolver) to appear.
+Be sure to visit the [translations section](overview) to see if a translation to your preferred language already exists.

 # Future Updates

 If this is not your first time visiting this playground, be sure to click [here](revision-history) to see if any major updates (e.g. new puzzle) have been made since your last visit.